THE DEADLINE FOR THE RUTH BORCHARD SELF-PORTRAIT PRIZE 2019 WILL BE ANNOUNCED IN JANUARY 2019.

 - The Prize is limited to one entry per artist.

 - All submissions must be online through the website.
-The deadline for submissions is Friday 21 April 2017.
+Deadline TBC.
 The Ruth Borchard Prize reserves the right to extend this submission window.

 - All works must be for sale and include the gallery’s 50% commission in the sale price.